bcmichael/RNMR-Docs/docs/command/full_command.md

 archive this can be a useful conversion back to just the archive and record number.
 For example if rec is 205 it will print that the archive is 2 and the record index is 5.
 ## DCL
-Execute a `DCL` command in background Category:  	Pipe OS
+Execute a shell command in background

+Category: Misc.

 Format: `DCL`

 Description:
-`DCL` spawns a subprocess to execute a single `DCL` command.
-This command is useful for performing background tasks such as printing and submitting files which do not require a separate terminal session.  `DCL` also allows a macro to compose and execute `DCL` commands transparently.
+`DCL` spawns a subprocess to execute a single shell command.
+This command is useful for performing background tasks which do not require a separate terminal session. `DCL` also allows a macro to compose and execute commands transparently.
 If the `DCL` command is used at console level, RNMR will prompt the user for the command line to be executed.
-This may be any valid `DCL` command up to 80 characters long.
-If the user presses <RETURN\> when prompted for a `DCL` command, no subprocess is created and the console prompt is returned.
-If `DCL` is used from within a macro, RNMR expects the `DCL` command to be delimited by two semicolons (;;) on the line following `DCL`.
-The entire line after ;; constitutes the `DCL` command string, as illustrated below:
+This may be any valid shell command up to 80 characters long.
+If the user presses <RETURN\> when prompted for a command, no subprocess is created and the console prompt is returned.
+If `DCL` is used from within a macro, RNMR expects the command to be delimited by two semicolons on the line following `DCL`.
+The entire line after ;; constitutes the command string, as illustrated below:

     DCL
-    ;;PRINT/NOHEADER XYZ.WRT
+    ;;CP XYZ.DAT NEW_NAME.DAT

 If the double semicolon delimiter ;; is not found on the line after `DCL`, or if there are no characters on the line following ;;, `DCL` does nothing and the macro execution continues.
-The `DCL` command line may contain local and global argument substitutions, e.g.
+The command line may contain local and global argument substitutions, e.g.

     DCL
-    ;;@MYCOMMAND &ABC %XYZ
+    ;;SOME_COMMAND &ABC %XYZ

 The local and global arguments specified will be evaluated and filled in before the command line is passed to `DCL`.
-The subprocess created by `DCL` is unable to either read from or write to the terminal; both SYS$INPUT and SYS$OUTPUT are defined to be NLA0: (the null device).
+The subprocess created by `DCL` is unable to either read from or write to the terminal.
 Consequently, any attempt by the spawned process to read from the terminal will result in an immediate end of file during read condition, and any data directed to the terminal will be lost.
-While the subprocess is executing the specified `DCL` command, no new RNMR commands may be entered.
+While the subprocess is executing the specified command, no new RNMR commands may be entered.
 During execution, <CTRL-Z\> may not be used to cancel the subprocess, but any acquisition in progress continues without interruption.
-If the subprocess exits on error, RNMR will display an error message indicating the `DCL` error condition returned.
+If the subprocess exits on error, RNMR will display an error message indicating the error condition returned.
 If `DCL` was called from within a macro, the current macro error handler (as set by `ONERR`) is executed.
 ## DEC
 Enable or disable decoupling